anotherk1nd/singularity-admindocs/quickstart.rst

     # SUID mode and the user is non-root.
     #limit container owners = gmk, singularity, nobody

-note: If you are in a high risk security environment, you may want to enable this feature.
+.. note:: If you are in a high risk security environment, you may want to enable this feature.
 Trusting container images to users could allow a malicious user to modify an image either before or while being used and cause unexpected behavior from the kernel (e.g. a `DOS